panuoksala/NetatmoCore/README.md

 .NET Core class library which helps interaction with Netatmo products.

 See https://dev.netatmo.com/resources/technical/reference for complete Netatmo reference.
-**All of methods are not implemented yet, but feel free to contribute more methods into SDK**
+**All methods are not supported yet, but feel free to contribute and add more methods into SDK**

 Data classes are created from Swagger documentation which is found here https://cbornet.github.io/netatmo-swagger-decl/#